 Date: Circa 9th -8th century BC Condition: Very fine, complete and intact with some earthly encrustation.

-The term ‘Amlash Culture’, has generally been used to designate material cultures excavated at Gilan, an archaeological site of ancient Iran, and refers to a group of Iron Age pottery and metal executions with a strong visual character.
+The term ‘Amlash Culture’, has generally been used to designate material cultures excavated at Gilan, an archaeological site on the southern shore of the Caspian sea, and refers to a group of Iron Age pottery and metal executions with a strong visual character.
 Most of the Amlash pottery vessels are believed to have stylistically and typologically been inspired by bronze wares.
 Differing from its Luristan counterparts, Amalsh Iron Age pottery tradition favoured bird iconographies as a conventional artistic repertoire.
 Also, Amlash artisans preferred decorating animals’ heads with small pellets, instead of placing them around the handles of the vessels.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.